Ocean Park Hong Kong: Major annual events

 Ocean Park hosts six major events throughout the year: an Kidsfest, Animal in High Definition Month, the Ocean Park Summer Splash, the Halloween Bash and Christmas and Chinese New Year celebrations.

-Halloween Bash
+Halloween Fest (Mid-September to Late October)

 Since 2008, the Park has held a popular annual Halloween Bash through the month of October.
 Themes such as "Fear Formula" and "Haunted Hong Kong" provide modern twists on the traditional halloween rituals, including various attractions and activities.

-Animal in High Definition Month

-The Animal in High Definition Months enable visitors to encounter a variety of rare animals up close, with educational experts on hand to disseminate information about these creatures.
-The Animal in High Definition Month for 2010 had a reptile theme called, "Mighty Dragons".
-In 2012, the event let visitors explore Chinese national treasures, featuring the display of two Sichuan golden monkeys.

-Ocean Park Summer Splash
+Ocean Park Summer Splash (July–August)

 The event is held each summer, with visitors partaking in various wet and wild thrills, including water games and water slides.

-Christmas Sensation
+Christmas Sensation (December)

 Christmas themed celebrations held from December to January every year.

-Chinese New Year Fiesta
+Chinese New Year Fiesta (January/February)

 Chinese New Year celebration events are held around January to February every year.
 The celebration usually features lantern displays, God of Fortune visits, lion and dragon dances.
 In 2013, the CNY Fiesta featured a 12-metre spinning lantern, as well as a traditional Chinese drum show.